Good morning Chief...

 The following is important information related to the development of the business universe that needs attention today based on the curation of the SUAR Team.

-Launching Merah Putih Cooperative, Here's a Successful Example
+Launch of the Merah Putih Cooperative, Here's a Successful Example

 Read the full story here.

-Tirza Munusamy, Chief of Public Affairs Grab Indonesia, emphasized that the company respects the right of driver-partners to express their aspirations in an orderly and peaceful manner.
+Tirza Munusamy, Chief of Public Affairs of Grab Indonesia, emphasized that the company respects the right of driver-partners to express their aspirations in an orderly and peaceful manner.

 Read the full story here.

-Investment Hits Target, Productivity Challenges Await
+Investment Exceeds Target, Productivity Challenges Await

 Read the full story here.